Originally Published: August 22, 2015

 Visa For Hong Kong

-Hong Kong which is a SAR of China has no visa requirement for U.S. citizens.
+Hong Kong which is a SAR of China has no visa requirement for U.S. citizens for stays under 90 days.

 Visa For Shenzhen